 Victoria Abramchenko

-Deputy Prime Minister of the Russian Federation
+Deputy Chairman of the State Duma of the Russian Federation

 Quotes